Utah Adult Probation & Parole: Community Correctional Center Facilities

+Timpanogos is the first CCC opened south of Salt Lake City, and is located in Utah County.

 Adult Probation and Parole regions and offices

 Adult Probation and Parole is divided into five regions, and those regions are further divided into region offices.
 In addition to having region offices, many agents work with local police departments and rotate working out of the many police and sheriff offices throughout the state.
 Each region within the division of AP&P has agents and correctional officers who perform a variety of functions in the courts and in the field.
 AP&P agents are certified law enforcement officers and have statewide police authority.
 In addition to supervising offenders in the field, AP&P agents are responsible for preparing reports on offenders for district courts and the Utah Board of Pardons and Parole.

 Northern Region has offices in Brigham City (Box Elder County), Farmington (Davis County), Logan (Cache and Rich counties), and Ogden (Morgan and Weber counties).
 Ogden is generally identified as the head office for the region.
-Additionally Northern Region oversees the Halfway house, Northern Utah Correctional Center (NUCCC).

-Region III has offices in Salt Lake (Salt Lake and Summit counties) and Tooele (Tooele county), in addition to overseeing the Halfway Houses, Atherton Community Treatment Center (ACTC), Bonneville (BCCC), Fortitude Treatment Center (FTC), Orange Street (OCCC).
+Region III has offices in Salt Lake (Salt Lake and Summit counties) and Tooele (Tooele county).

 Region IV has offices in Provo (Utah and Wasatch counties) and Richfield (Garfield, Juab, Millard, Piute, Sanpete, Sevier and Wayne County - west half - counties), with Provo being the head office for this region.

 Region V has offices in Hurricane (Kane and Washington counties) and Cedar City (Beaver and Iron counties), with Hurricane being the head office for this region.